-In this lab we shall only be needing Client1 and the new virtual appliance, which we shall call Radv.
-Note that "Radv" is the name of the machine (the virtual machine acting as our router advertiser).
+In this lab we shall only be needing Client1 and a new virtual appliance from the resources folder.
+The new virtual appliance is called COSC301-v6bootcamp-radv-version.ova, which we shall call Radv.
+"Radv" is the virtual machine acting as our router advertiser.
 Radv is running the router-advertisement daemon (radvd).